4 Ways To Measure Sales Targets In Salesforce

 This option uses a Salesforce dashboard gauge to display overall sales against the target.

 The arrow indicator shows sales won.
-In the gauge, use the red, amber and green segments to define relevant breakpoints.
-For example, use amber to represent 80% sales target achievement and green for 100% sales target achievement.
+The gauge's red, amber, and green segments define relevant breakpoints.
+For example, we use amber to represent 80% of sales target achievement and green for 100%.

-The gauge relies upon an underlying sales report.
-The report summarizes the value of deals won over the relevant period.
+The gauge relies upon an underlying sales report summarising the value of deals won over the relevant period.

 Pros of the dashboard gauge

-• The report and dashboard gauge are simple and straightforward to set up.
+• The report and dashboard gauge are simple to set up.

 • The gauge is an easy way to understand quota performance visually.

-• It’s a quick and simple high-level summary of sales performance against target.
+• It's a quick and straightforward high-level summary of sales performance against target.

 Cons of the gauge approach

 • The gauge is a simplistic target metric.
-For example, when measuring performance at the company level, there’s no visibility of individual rep or sales team sales versus target.
+For example, when measuring performance at the company level, individual rep or sales team revenues are not visible versus the target.

 • Breakpoint values need to be manually re-set for each target period.
-For example, if month-on-month targets are different, the breakpoints need to be changed each time.
+For example, if month-on-month targets differ, the system administrator must change the breakpoints each time.

 • There's no visibility of pipeline deals.
 Unfortunately, this means we don't know if there's enough pipeline coverage to meet the sales target for next month.
 There's nothing to tell us, for example, if winning 30% of pipeline deals means we'll exceed the budget.